 Guests dining on the gourmet meals in this farm to table program allow students to study the fine art of professional cooking with Chef Larry Forgione at Greystone.
 Whether you only have time for a quick bite or you plan on spending several hours with the students, you’ll discover a new flavor or special regional food, enjoy a story from one of the students, or learn a bit more about the lively world of food and wine.
 Meals are expertly prepared using all seasonal ingredients, grown and harvested by the students themselves.
 Forgione shares his superstar chef secrets with the students; teaching them the concepts of environmental stewardship and food ethics.
 The 15-week course offers students a hands-on education in our beautiful California Wine Country.

 For more information on the $65 a plate dinners, visit www.ciachef.edu.
-View hours of operation and closings, and call 707-967-2300 or reserve online.
-Enjoy the rewards of the students’ culinary lessons while discussing Napa and Sonoma Valley real estate.
-Call me at 707-963-9195 or visit my website.
+You can also call 707-967-2300 or reserve online.
+Enjoy the rewards of the students’ culinary lessons while discussing Napa Valley real estate.
+Call me at 707-963-9195.
 Bon appetite!